-Do you have a regularly time for your family to come together just to talk?
+Do you have a regular time for your family to come together just to talk?
 Regular family meetings help build relationships in a family by providing a structure for communication.

 My husband and I are both former classroom teachers, so our family meeting style is similar to what you might see in a school.
 We assign jobs for each meeting and everyone has a role to play.
 We take turns with jobs such as opening and closing prayer, humorist, moderator, note taker, and more.
 Kids and adults share equally in performing each of the roles.
 All of our family meetings have the same structure, and we keep our meeting materials in a family binder.
 The job sign-up is in the front plastic page protector, and we can note assignments with a dry erase marker and change them each week.